discourse/discourse-developer-docs/docs/03-code-internals/14-modifyclass.md

 - simple class fields on the original implementation cannot be overridden in any way (although, as above, `@tracked` fields can be overriden by another `@tracked` field)

-If you find yourself wanting to do these things, then your use-case may be better satisfied by making a PR to introduce new APIs in core (e.g. plugin outlets, transformers, or bespoke APIs)
+If you find yourself wanting to do these things, then your use-case may be better satisfied by making a PR to introduce new APIs in core (e.g. plugin outlets, transformers, or bespoke APIs).

 ## Upgrading Legacy Syntax